Analysis | Study shows Trump is a super-spreader — of coronavirus misinformation

 And in fact, all four of the articles cited in the chart below included skepticism about Trump’s claims, even as they weren’t technically fact checks (though some of them didn’t convey skepticism in their headline):

 Studies like this are difficult.
 Determining how to delineate categories is tough and subjective, as is placing articles with hundreds of words in them inside those categories.
-And there are very valid questions about how you cover conspiracy theories and dubious claims that may not be explicitly disproved: Do you cover them skeptically and/or fact check them?
+And there are very valid questions about how you cover conspiracy theories and dubious claims that may not be explicitly disproved: Do you cover them skeptically and/or fact-check them?
 Or do you ignore them in the name of not spreading the claims, while allowing them to spread more uncritically elsewhere?

 What’s clear from this study, though, is that Trump has played a major role in pushing the media into that dilemma — as he’s done throughout his presidency on many other topics.

-And if you doubt the impact of that, you only need to look at how disproportionately that misinformation has taken hold in his own party.
+And if you doubt the impact of that, you need only look at how disproportionately that misinformation has taken hold in his own party.
 Indeed, on the final day included in the study’s data, May 26, YouGov released a poll showing 57 percent of Republicans believed a conspiracy theory that the virus was created in a Chinese lab, while 42 percent believed it was deliberately created as a bioweapon, and 44 percent believed Bill Gates wanted to use a mass vaccination program to implant microchips in people.
-Fewer than a quarter of Democrats agreed on each of them.
+Fewer than a quarter of Democrats agreed on each of these points.